Changing Your Status

 - You add dependents through birth, marriage, or adoption.

 - Your dependents lose eligibility due to a change in marital status, age, or residence.
-(Contact Customer Service or your employer to learn your plan's age limits for dependents.)
+(Contact Member Services or your employer to learn your plan's age limits for dependents.)

-You can change your address and contact information online, but you must log in to MyGroupHealth for Members to access the secure form.
+You can change your address and contact information online, but you must sign on to the Kaiser Permanente member website to access the secure form.

 For members in Medicare plans